-CAN I LEARN A LANGUAGE FOR FREE?\
+CAN I LEARN A LANGUAGE FOR FREE?

 There’s a difference between learning language and learning words.
 While you can pick up some basics for free online, parroting phrases won’t help you to build towards speaking a language with confidence.
-To have a successful language learning experience, you’ll need more robust tools that allow you to practice speaking and provide feedback on your pronunciation.
+To have a successful language learning experience, you’ll need more robust tools that allow you to practise speaking and provide feedback on your pronunciation.
 Generally, most free online tools offer units of vocabulary and grammar rules without the ability to contextualize your learning or get interactive feedback.

-HOW LONG WILL IT TAKE ME TO LEARN A NEW LANGUAGE?\
+HOW LONG WILL IT TAKE ME TO LEARN A NEW LANGUAGE?

 Often learners are anxious to begin speaking a language as quickly as possible, either because they anticipate travel to another country or for professional reasons.
 There are no real shortcuts in language learning, but there are ways to be more efficient.
-Your progress is a factor of your time commitment, so it helps to choose a language learning program that allows you to practice anytime, anywhere.
+Your progress is a factor of your time commitment, so it helps to choose a language learning program that allows you to practise anytime, anywhere.
 Rosetta Stone has designed a language program with the busy learner in mind, providing bite-sized lessons that sync across devices.
 That way you can keep track of your progress and start learning on your desktop, tablet or smartphone exactly where you left off.

-HOW CAN I ACCELERATE MY LANGUAGE LEARNING?\
+HOW CAN I ACCELERATE MY LANGUAGE LEARNING?

 Learning a language in context, finding ways to immerse yourself in the culture, and focusing on speaking the language daily are all crucial factors in how quickly you progress towards speaking a new language with confidence.
 Every language learning journey is different however because every learner is different.
 That’s why Rosetta Stone offers several extended learning features that provide alternative ways to digest concepts, from a handy Phrasebook for conversational phrases to an Audio Companion that lets you listen to lessons offline.
 There are also features that provide enrichment, like the Stories option where you read aloud while listening to native speakers.
 No matter how you learn best, Rosetta Stone can help.